Barry Sheene: 1978: The American wave

 It was at this crucial point in the championship that Sheene's relationship with Suzuki began to sour.
 At the Finnish Grand Prix, Sheene had an opportunity to overtake Roberts in the points lead when the Yamaha rider failed to finish the race due to a mechanical failure, however Sheene's Suzuki also failed allowing his teammate Hartog to win his second race of the year.
 During a pre-race practice session, Sheene's well-trained ear thought he heard a failing crankshaft bearing in his engine.
 He requested that it be replaced, but his Suzuki mechanics disagreed with his assessment and refused his request.
 When the crankshaft failed during the race, the outspoken Sheene publicly criticised his team's decision.

 The 1978 British Grand Prix ended in controversy when torrential rains during the race, along with pit stops for tyre changes by both Roberts and Sheene, created confusion among official scorers.
-Sheene took to the public address system during the confusion to declare that he had won the race however, an FIM Jury eventually declared that Roberts was the winner with Sheene being awarded third place behind privateer Steve Manship, who did not stop for a tyre change.
+After Sheene took to the public address system during the confusion to declare that he had won the race, an FIM jury declared that Roberts was the winner with Sheene being awarded third place behind privateer Steve Manship, who did not stop for a tyre change.
 At the final round in Germany, Roberts finished third ahead of Sheene in fourth place to claim the 500cc title, dropping Sheene to second place in the world rankings.
 Sheene blamed the loss of the 1978 World Championship on his team's sluggish response to his request in Finland.
 He won his third Mallory Park Race of the Year in 1978.